 An effective action describing tidal effects in scalar-tensor theories has been considered previously for the case of dipolar tides~\cite{Damour:1998jk,Bernard:2019yfz}.
 This demonstrated that in general, two kinds of tidal fields arise in the system, namely the scalar (S) and tensor (T) fields defined by

+with $C_{\mu\alpha\nu\beta}$ the Weyl tensor.
+Here, FP denotes the finite part of the field evaluated at the worldline $r=0$, i.e. the external, regular field obeying $\Box\phi^{\rm ext}=0$.
+The projection operator

-with $C_{\mu\alpha\nu\beta}$ the Weyl tensor and only the symmetric and trace-free (STF) parts of each tensor contribute to~\eqref{eq:tidalfields}.
-Recall that here $S$, $T$ and $ST$ are labels rather than STF indices.
+with $P_{\Pi}^\Xi u^\Pi=0$ projects to the physical degrees of freedom encapsulated in the symmetric and trace-free (STF) spatial pieces of the covariant tensors in the rest frame of the worldline, see e.g.~\cite{Vines:2016qwa} for more details.
+Here, capital greek letters denote strings of four-dimensional covariant indices, while capital latin letters from the middle of the alphabet denote their three-dimensional STF counterparts in the rest frame.
+Recall that here, the letters $S$, $T$ and $ST$ are labels rather than STF indices.
 Thus, we expect the effective action to involve corresponding scalar and tensor tidal deformabilities, $\lambda_\ell^S$ and $\lambda_\ell^T$ characterizing a scalar- or tensor-induced multipole moment, respectively.
 However, since the equations of motion \eqref{eq:eomEinsteinframe} are coupled, a scalar tidal field may also induce a tensor response and vice versa.
 Thus, we expect the action to require additional parameters to distinguish between a scalar response to $E_L^S$ or to $E_L^T$, and similarly for the tensor case.
 Specifically, we find that these considerations lead to the following form of the tidal action up to quadratic order in the tidal fields

 where \be g^{L P}=\prod_{n=1}^{\ell} g^{l_n p_n}. \ee The last term in the tidal action~\eqref{eq:TidalactionJordan} has not been considered before.
-It contains a new type of tidal deformability, the scalar-tensor tidal deformability $\lambda_\ell^{ST}$, and characterises a scalar/tensor multipole moment induced by a tensor/scalar tidal field.
-To better understand the properties of the scalar-tensor deformability and connect with the microphysics of tidally perturbed scalarized NS configurations we work in the Einstein frame, where the scalar field and the metric are only coupled through matter and the equations of motion are simpler to solve.
+It contains a new type of tidal deformability, the scalar-tensor tidal deformability $\lambda_\ell^{ST}$, and characterizes a scalar/tensor multipole moment induced by a tensor/scalar tidal field.
+To better understand the properties of the scalar-tensor deformability and connect with the microphysics of tidally perturbed scalarized NS configurations, we work in the Einstein frame, where the scalar field and the metric are only coupled through matter and the equations of motion are simpler to solve.